Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Limited Appeal: Decisions in binding arbitration are generally final; options to appeal are very restricted.

-- Potential Bias: Arbitrators may have prior relationships with certain industries, raising concerns about impartiality.
+- Potential Bias: Arbitrators may have prior relationships at a local employer, raising concerns about impartiality.

 - Informed Consent: Consumers may not fully comprehend arbitration clauses in contracts, which can limit their rights.